MM674294/union_shop/README.md

 - All product images are AI-generated images.
 - The application focuses on functionality over exact visual design.
-- The code is structured for clarity and maintainability, following best practices.
+- The code is structured for clarity and maintainability, attempting to following best practices.

 ---

+## Features in Development

+- [ ] Payment processing integration
+- [ ] Order history and tracking
+- [ ] User account management dashboard
+- [ ] Firebase authentication
+- [ ] Push notifications

 ## Author